0xPolygon/polygon-cli/cmd/wallet/usage.md

-This command is meant to simplify the operations of creating wallets across v1 and avail.
+This command is meant to simplify the operations of creating wallets.
 This command can take a seed phrase and spit out child accounts or generate new accmounts along with a seed phrase.
-It can generate portable wallets to be used across ETH, BTC, Polygon, Avail, etc.
+It can generate portable wallets to be used across ETH, BTC, PoS, Substrate, etc.

 In the example, we're generating a wallet with a few flags that are used to configure how many wallets are generated and how the seed phrase is used to generate the wallets.

 ```bash
 $ polycli wallet create --raw-entropy --root-only --words 15 --language english
 ```

 In addition to generating wallets with new mnemonics, you can use a known mnemonic to generate wallets. **Caution** entering your seed phrase in the command line should only be done for test mnemonics.
 Never do this with a real seed phrase.

 The example below is a test vector from Substrate.